14-3dgar/turboGPT/README.md

-# ScratchGPT
+# TurboGPT
-The power of ChatGPT in your projects for free!
+The power of GPT-3.5 in your projects for free!

 ## Installation
 To use this extension in turbowarp, open Add Extension > Custom Extension and paste this link